Henry W. Lee (bishop): Bishop of Iowa

 Lee was elected the first bishop of the Diocese of Iowa on June 1, 1854, and he was consecrated by John Henry Hopkins, Bishop of Vermont and Presiding bishop; Samuel A. McCoskry, Bishop of Michigan; and William H. DeLancey, Bishop of Western New York, on October 18, 1854, in St. Luke's Church, Rochester.
 The bishops of Massachusetts, Maine, and Illinois were also in attendance.
 Lee was the 61st Episcopal bishop consecrated in the United States, and represented the Evangelical wing of the church.

 Before Lee arrived in Iowa he visited several large and wealthy churches on the east coast and solicited necessary funds for his new diocese.
 He then made a visitation of the principal churches of his diocese and then took up residence in Davenport.
 There were at the time 200 Episcopalians in the state.
 He invested the money he had obtained from donors in the eastern United States by purchasing 6000 acres of land.
 With the sale of this land over time he was able to build an episcopal residence and start Griswold College in Davenport.
 The diocese was also able to realize an endowment of $53,000.

 Lee’s hard work in Iowa was recognized by the national church.
 He played an active role on the Board of Missions.
 Lee was also selected to serve as Provisional Bishop of Nebraska from 1857–1859 and he served as Provisional Bishop of Kansas from 1860 to 1864.

 Lee was bishop during the American Civil War (1861–1865) and he refused to make a public statement or even discuss the matter in private.
 He also urged those who attended the diocesan convention to do likewise.
 Lee did, however, preach to the Union soldiers at Camp McClellan and Camp Hendershoot at Davenport, as well as the Confederate prisoners of war at Rock Island.
 Through an interpreter he also preached to members of the Dakota Tribe who were held prisoner in Davenport following the New Ulm Uprising in Minnesota.

 In 1867, Lee made a trip to Europe to attend the first Lambeth Conference.
 While he was there he preached in some of the largest churches in England, Ireland and France.
 That same year he laid the cornerstone for Grace Cathedral, later renamed Trinity Cathedral, in Davenport.
 He lived long enough to see the church completed in 1873, but without its steeple.
 It was one of the first cathedrals built by the Episcopal Church in the United States.

 Lee died at his home in Davenport on September 26, 1874.
 His funeral was held in Grace Cathedral and he was laid to rest in Oakdale Cemetery in Davenport.

+He was an author of several sermons, and a book: Cornelia: or the Deaf Mute.